Clint Eastwood Fast Facts

 1959-1965 - Stars in TV western "Rawhide" as Rowdy Yates.

-September 12, 1964 - The Italian release of "A Fistful of Dollars," the first of three 'spaghetti westerns' Eastwood stars in for director Sergio Leone.
+September 12, 1964 - The Italian release of "A Fistful of Dollars," the first of three 'spaghetti westerns' Eastwood would star in for director Sergio Leone.
 The film is released in the United States in January 1967.

 November 12, 1971 - Directorial debut "Play Misty for Me," in which Eastwood also stars, opens.